 Description: After coupling to activated ConA beads, the cell - bead mixture is resuspended in cold Antibody Buffer, and a target-specific antibody is added for an overnight incubation.
 Note that antibody selection in CUT&RUN is critical to success; see FAQs for more information.

-Importantly, Antibody Buffer is the first to contain digitonin (see Buffer Recipes), which permeabilizes cells and allows the antibody to bind its target in situ (histone PTM or chromatin-associated protein).
+Importantly, Antibody Buffer is the first to contain digitonin, which permeabilizes cells and allows the antibody to bind its target in situ (histone PTM or chromatin-associated protein).
 The digitonin concentration required for CUT&RUN assays varies by sample (e.g. cell type, fixation) and must be optimized for every unique input, as described in the Protocol Notes.
 It is crucial to use the minimum amount of digitonin needed for efficient permeabilization to avoid cell lysis and digitonin precipitation during overnight incubations.

-A second feature of this section is the addition of the SNAP-CUTANATM K-MetStat Panel (EpiCypher 19-1002) to CUT&RUN reactions using a methyl-lysine antibody (e.g. H3K4me3) or IgG control.
-This spike-in panel comprises highly pure, DNA-barcoded semi-synthetic/recombinant nucleosomes carrying defined lysine methylation PTMs, and is useful for in-assay antibody validation, quantitative normalization, and experimental troubleshooting.
-We outline its appropriate use in the Section III of the protocol (i.e. added immediately before antibody addition; also see Table 5).
-Appendix III includes detailed information about how the spike-ins work and how they can be incorporated as critical controls to master CUT&RUN.
+A second feature of this section is the addition of the SNAP-CUTANATM K-MetStat Panel (EpiCypher 19-1002) to CUT&RUN reactions using a methyl-lysine antibody (e.g. H3K4me3) or IaG control.
+This spike-in panel comprises highly pure, DNA-barcoded synthetic/recombinant nucleosomes carrying defined lysine methylation PTMs, and is useful for in-assay antibody validation, quantitative normalization, and experimental troubleshooting.
+We outline its appropriate use in Section III of the protocol (i.e. added immediately before antibody addition; also see Table 5).
+The SNAP-CUTANA Spike-in User Guide (available at epicypher.com/19-1002) includes detailed information about how the spike-ins work and how they can be incorporated as critical controls to master CUT&RUN.